In this article:

 Integrating all of these elements together creates an omnichannel customer experience with value greater than the sum of its individual parts.

 3. Use new technologies to optimize communications

-Finding a communications platform as a service (CPaaS) provider is the next step to making great customer experiences happen.
+Finding a communications platform as a service (CPaaS) provider is the next step to making great omnichannel communication experiences happen.
 If you’re unfamiliar, CPaaS offers the best of both communications and cloud computing technologies.

 Integrating CPaaS with your existing CRM, call center, and other data platforms, helps you: